Loading...

 Today, Auglaize County continues to thrive as a vibrant community.
 Its picturesque landscapes, historical sites, and strong sense of community make it an attractive destination for residents and visitors alike.
 The county is known for its agricultural heritage, charming small towns, and ongoing efforts to preserve its history.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Auglaize County, Ohio.
+This timeline provides a concise overview of the key events in the history of Auglaize County, Ohio.